 RESOURCE: Critical Factors for Youth Thriving, (Chapter 4).

-Programmers who know their youth well, and know what the available research is saying, are able to use this combined knowledge to provide experiences of autonomy in positive, safe environments so that youth develop the skills to use autonomy more effectively in their riskier environments.
+Programmers who know their youth well and know what the available research is saying, are able to use this combined knowledge to provide experiences of autonomy in positive safe environments.
+This allows youth to develop the skills to use autonomy more effectively in their riskier environments.